isabella232/dynamic-media-classic.en-1/help/quick-start-mixed-media-sets.md

 ## 4. Setting up Mixed Media viewer presets

-Dynamic Media Classic comes with default viewer presets for Mixed Media Sets.
+Adobe Dynamic Media Classic comes with default viewer presets for Mixed Media Sets.
 Administrators can create or modify Mixed Media Set viewer presets.

 When setting up a Mixed Media Set viewer preset, add the viewer presets for all the other assets in your set.
 For example, if your Mixed Media Set includes videos, add a video viewer preset to the Mixed Media Set viewer preset.
 You can also add a soundtrack to the viewer.
 This soundtrack plays while the viewer is open, but does not play when a video is active.